eternagame/workspace-helpers/packages/nx/README.md

   `create-nx-workspace --preset core` rather than specifying `@eternagame/nx` as the preset to allow all modifications from the core preset to be applied (see [this issue](https://github.com/nrwl/nx/issues/8917) for information on why this is necessary).
-- package - Adds an empty package to an Nx workspace
+- package - Adds an empty package to an Nx workspace configured for Typescript